Taylor Lorenz: 2019–2022: The New York Times

-From 2019 to 2022, she was a technology reporter for The New York Times.
+From 2019 to 2022, Lorenz was a technology reporter for The New York Times.
 According to TheWrap, "since her time at the Times, she's attracted an inordinate amount of online criticism, particularly from those in the right-wing media".
-While at the Times, she broke the story that the Bloomberg 2020 presidential campaign was paying Instagram meme accounts to post ads in the form of fake direct messages on the platform.
+While at the Times, she broke the story that the Bloomberg 2020 presidential campaign was paying Instagram meme accounts to post ads in the form of fake direct messages.

-In 2021, while working for The New York Times, Lorenz posted on social media in support of International Women's Day and discussed online harassment she had faced while urging others to support women going through similar experiences.
-Subsequently, Tucker Carlson criticized her in a segment discussing "powerful people claiming to be powerless" on his Fox News show, which led to further harassment.
-Writing in the First Amendment Law Review, professor Lili Levi noted "that this kind of publicity is effectively a call to arms for further harassment by members of Carlson's audience."

-The New York Times and the International Women's Media Foundation both issued statements in support of Lorenz that condemned the actions of Carlson, with The New York Times stating, "Lorenz is a talented New York Times journalist doing timely and essential reporting.
-Journalists should be able to do their jobs without facing harassment", and calling Carlson's actions a "cruel and calculated tactic".

-Both Fox News and Carlson would release statements defending Carlson's criticism of Lorenz, with Fox News stating, "No public figure or journalist is immune to legitimate criticism of their reporting, claims or journalistic tactics."
+In 2021, Lorenz posted on social media in support of International Women's Day and discussed online harassment she had faced while urging others to support women going through similar experiences.
+Subsequently, Tucker Carlson criticized her on his show in a segment about "powerful people claiming to be powerless", which led to further harassment.
+In the First Amendment Law Review, Lili Levi wrote, "this kind of publicity is effectively a call to arms for further harassment by members of Carlson's audience."
+The New York Times and the International Women's Media Foundation issued statements in support of Lorenz that condemned Carlson's actions.
+The Times wrote "Lorenz is a talented New York Times journalist doing timely and essential reporting.
+Journalists should be able to do their jobs without facing harassment", and called Carlson's actions a "cruel and calculated tactic".
+Fox News and Carlson released statements defending Carlson's criticism of Lorenz, with Fox News writing, "No public figure or journalist is immune to legitimate criticism of their reporting, claims or journalistic tactics."